benjaminmisiuk/covWt/README.md

 # covWt
 ### Spatial covariance weighting in R

-This package provides functionality and scripts that were used to perform residual covariance-weighted bagging and validation as presented in the manuscript, *Improved environmental mapping and validation using bagging models with spatially clustered data*.
+This package provides functionality and scripts that were used to perform residual covariance-weighted bagging and validation as presented in the paper, *Improved environmental mapping and validation using bagging models with spatially clustered data* (https://doi.org/10.1016/j.ecoinf.2023.102181).

 Code used to perform the simulations presented in the study are found in the "covWt\scripts" directory.
 Suggest opening the script in R to load in custom data and view code annotations.